Olfactory system: Central

 The amygdala (in olfaction) processes pheromone, allomone, and kairomone (same-species, cross-species, and cross-species where the emitter is harmed and the sensor is benefited, respectively) signals.
 Due to cerebrum evolution this processing is secondary and therefore is largely unnoticed in human interactions.
 Allomones include flower scents, natural herbicides, and natural toxic plant chemicals.
 The info for these processes comes from the vomeronasal organ indirectly via the olfactory bulb.
 The main olfactory bulb's pulses in the amygdala are used to pair odors to names and recognize odor to odor differences.

-Stria terminalis, specifically bed nuclei (BNST), act as the information pathway between the amygdala and hypothalamus, as well as the hypothalamus and pituitary gland.
+The bed nuclei of the stria terminalis (BNST) act as the information pathway between the amygdala and hypothalamus, as well as the hypothalamus and pituitary gland.
 BNST abnormalities often lead to sexual confusion and immaturity.
-BNST also connects to the septal area, rewarding sexual behavior.
+The BNST also connect to the septal area, rewarding sexual behavior.

 Mitral pulses to the hypothalamus promote/discourage feeding, whereas accessory olfactory bulb pulses regulate reproductive and odor-related-reflex processes.

 The hippocampus (although minimally connected to the main olfactory bulb) receives almost all of its olfactory information via the amygdala (either directly or via the BNST).
-The hippocampus forms new and reinforces existing memories.
+The hippocampus forms new memories and reinforces existing ones.

 Similarly, the parahippocampus encodes, recognizes and contextualizes scenes.
 The parahippocampal gyrus houses the topographical map for olfaction.

 The orbitofrontal cortex (OFC) is heavily correlated with the cingulate gyrus and septal area to act out positive/negative reinforcement.
 The OFC is the expectation of reward/punishment in response to stimuli.
 The OFC represents the emotion and reward in decision making.

 The anterior olfactory nucleus distributes reciprocal signals between the olfactory bulb and piriform cortex.
 The anterior olfactory nucleus is the memory hub for smell.